 How to avoid

-To avoid becoming the victim of a car loan modification scam, the FTC recommends contacting your lender directly as soon as you realize you will have trouble making your car payment.
-And ignore any too-good-to-be-true promises of lowered car payments from suspicious companies.
+The FTC recommends contacting your lender directly to discuss car loan modification options as soon as you realize you will have trouble making your car payment.
+Ignore any too-good-to-be-true promises of lowered car payments from suspicious companies.

 Yo-yo financing scams